wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 ### Noise detection

 The API Discovery module bases noise detection on the two major traffic parameters:
-* Endpoint stability - at least five requests must be recorded within five minutes from the moment of the first request to the endpoint.
+* Endpoint stability - at least 5 requests must be recorded within 5 minutes from the moment of the first request to the endpoint.
-* Parameter stability - the occurrence of the parameter in requests to the endpoint must be more than one percent.
+* Parameter stability - the occurrence of the parameter in requests to the endpoint must be more than 1 percent.

 The API structure will display the endpoints and parameters that exceeded these limits.

 Also, the API Discovery performs filtering of requests relying on the other criteria:

 * Only those requests to which the server responded in the 2xx range are processed.
 * Standard fields such as `Сontent-Type`, `Accept` and alike are discarded.